cristian-guerrero/legion-go-tricks/README.md

 Note that rogue-enemy has conflicts with handygccs, so it must be disabled.
 Also, since handygccs handles for the power button, you'll need a separate solution for power button suspend.
 You can use this, which was extracted from handygccs: https://github.com/aarron-lee/steam-powerbuttond

-# Quality Of Life Fixes + Extras:
+# Quality Of Life Fixes

-## LegionGORemapper Decky Plugin - RGB control + backbutton remapping
+### LegionGORemapper Decky Plugin - RGB control + backbutton remapping

 Link: https://github.com/aarron-lee/LegionGoRemapper/